mathjax/MathJax/docs/source/output.rst

 fonts so that users don't have to have math fonts installed on their computers, which introduces some printing issues in certain browsers.

 The **SVG output processor** is new in MathJax version 2.0, and it uses `Scalable Vector Graphics` to render the mathematics on the page.
-SVG is supported in all the major browsers and most mobile devices; note, however, that Internet Explorer prior to IE9 does not support SVG, and IE9 only does in "IE9 standards mode", not its emulation modes for earlier versions.
+SVG is supported in all the major browsers and most mobile devices;
+note, however, that Internet Explorer prior to IE9 does not support SVG, and IE9 only does in "IE9 standards mode", not its emulation modes for earlier versions.
 The SVG output mode is high quality and slightly faster than HTML-CSS, and it does not suffer from some of the font-related issues that HTML-CSS does, so prints well in all browsers.
 This format also works well in some ebook readers (e.g., iBooks).
-The disadvantage of this mode is that it does not take advantage of STIX fonts, and so only has access to the characters in the web-based fonts, and it variable-width tables become fixed size once they are typeset, and don't rescale if the window size changes (for example).
+The disadvantages of this mode are the following: first, Internet Explorer only supports SVG in IE9 and later versions (and then only in IE9 standards mode or above), and some versions of the Android Internet browser don't have SVG enabled.
+Second, it does not take advantage of STIX fonts, and so only has access to the characters in the web-based fonts, and third, its variable-width tables become fixed size once they are typeset, and don't rescale if the window size changes (for example).
 Since equation numbers are handled through variable-width tables, that means equation numbers may not stay at the edge of the window if it is resized.
+For these reasons it is probably best not to force the use of SVG output unless you have some control over the browsers that are used to view your documents.

 The **NativeMML output processor** uses the browser's internal MathML support (if any) to render the mathematics.
 Currently, Firefox has